 World MS Day 2019

 For World MS Day 2019, we supported MSIF`s campaign #MyInvisibleMS.
-To raise awareness on World MS Day and shine a light on the invisible symptoms of multiple sclerosis, real people with MS attended a creative workshop hosted by us to visualise the unseen burdens they live with day in, day out.
-These art pieces have been put together to form the My Invisible MS Art Gallery, which was used to raise awareness in 15 countries across the world on World MS Day 2019 and beyond.
+To raise awareness on World MS Day and shine a light on the invisible symptoms of multiple sclerosis, real people with MS attended a creative workshop hosted by us to visualize the unseen burdens they live with day in, day out.
+These art pieces have been put together to form the My Invisible MS Art Gallery, which was used to raise awareness in 15 countries on World MS Day 2019 and beyond.

 Below you can see images from the My Invisible MS art gallery.

 I’ve drawn two pictures to show the variability – when I first had MS I got the symptom of pain.
 I had such an intense level of pain that I thought it was the most amount of pain that someone could ever have.
 Then MS said “hold my beer” and increased the level of pain to such an intensity that it was completely off the charts.
 It’s something I never thought was possible.
 That opened my mind to how different it is to the normal experience of pain.
 (Stuart is a paid consultant of Merck KGaA, Darmstadt, Germany)

 I feel like I’m dizzy sometimes, and that’s something you cannot see.
 And sometimes you have to grab onto things to regain balance.
 Also, sometimes I feel like I have brain fog.
 My first symptom of having MS was Optic Neuritis– where I had blurry vision.
 I couldn’t see straight, so I drew my eye out of my body.
 These are my invisible symptoms because I look just like a normal person.
 (Stanca is a paid consultant of Merck KGaA, Darmstadt, Germany)